bekk/bekk-christmas/post/security/zero-trust-for-application-developers.md

     title: What is a Zero Trust Architecture (Palo Alto Networks)
 authors: []
 ---
-> There are no Zero Trust products.
-There are products that work well in Zero Trust environments and those that don't. — [Palo Alto Networks](https://www.paloaltonetworks.com/cyberpedia/what-is-a-zero-trust-architecture)

 I found the most reliable source of information on Zero Trust to be [Zero Trust Networks by Evan Gilman, Doug Barth](https://www.oreilly.com/library/view/zero-trust-networks/9781491962183/ch01.html).
 The first chapter in this book gives a great introduction to Zero Trust networks without muddling the content by dragging products into the mix.
 The authors define a Zero Trust network as a network built on five fundamental assertions: